charkour/react-reactions/README.md

 # ![react-reactions](./assets/react-reactions-media.png)

+Create your own reaction bar or use one of your favorites!

 - **4 Different Selectors** - Slack, Facebook, Pokemon and GitHub
 - **5 Different Counters** - GitHub, YouTube, Facebook, Pokemon, and Slack